nicolastoulemont/blog/README.md

 # Personal Blog

-This project is bare bone front end for a blog.
+This project is a bare bone front end for a blog.
 It is heavily inspired by [Tania Rascia amazing blog](https://www.taniarascia.com/) but with a different stack.

 ## Features